vestrel00/contacts-android/DEV_NOTES.md

 **Account removal**

-Removing the Account will delete all of the associated rows in the Contact, RawContact, Data, and Groups tables locally.
+Removing the Account will remove all of the associated rows in the **local** Contact, RawContact, Data, and Groups tables.
 This includes user Profile data in those tables.

 **SyncColumns modifications**